 News & Events

-- Attention EDLD Alumni!
-The Second Annual Educational Leadership Alumni Retreat will be held on November 13, 2014 and November 14, 2014.
-Register now!
-Registration ends Monday, October 27, 2014.
+- The Second Annual Educational Leadership Alumni Retreat was held on November 13, 2014 and November 14, 2014.
+Check out pictures from the event here.

 Our Vision and Mission